 The English department has established five program learning outcomes (PLOs) for all major courses.
 These outcomes appear in the far left column on page 4 of our syllabus.
-Each year, the department assesses one of the five outcomes to ensure that our curriculum is helping students achieve course outcomes.
+Each year, the department assesses one of the five outcomes to ensure that our curriculum is helping students achieve the outcomes.
+For the 2021-22 academic year, the department is assessing PLO 5: articulate the relations among culture, history, and text.